ishanmishra128/ishanmishra128/README.md

 ## 🔍 About me

-📍 Junior at the University of Wisconsin-Madison
+📍 Senior at the University of Wisconsin-Madison

 🎓 Information Systems & Data Science Student